dmidlo/histdata.com-tools/README.md

 uploads `coverage.xml` plus the `htmlcov/` report for every Python and OS matrix leg.
 The first-pass gate is total-only.
 Per-package or domain thresholds belong with the broader testing work tracked in issues #9 and #68.

+The live Temporal sidecar smoke is not collected by default pytest because it requires a real Temporal executable and starts local worker processes.
+Run it explicitly through `scripts/smoke_sidecar_install.py --live-sidecar-smoke` during bundled platform-wheel release smoke, where missing prerequisites are hard failures rather than skipped tests.

 ---